ValfarDeveloper/SendFox/README.md

 ## Important notes
 * If you use the default mysql instance configured in freesqldatabase.com, you'll see that the application will have a delay of 7 seconds aprox. of delay per load.
 This is because we're using a free hosting service for the database.
 * The site is completely responsive.
-* Here a video of the website flow: https://youtu.be/mjPWa11kV24
+* Here a video of the website flow for the version 0.0.1: https://youtu.be/mjPWa11kV24
+* Here a video of the website flow for the version 0.0.2 with the new design: https://www.youtube.com/watch?v=zKJG1NT3d6k

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)